-I am a fourth-year doctoral candidate in Psychology at the University of Pennsylvania.
-I am working with Dr. Angela Duckworth and Dr. Lyle Ungar.
+I am a Postdoctoral Scholar at the University of Pennsylvania’s Wharton School.
+I am working with Dr. Angela Duckworth, Dr. Lyle Ungar and Dr. Stefano Puntoni.

-My work has been published in Educational Researcher, Nature Scientific Reports, and Science Advances.
+My work has been published in Science Advances and Nature Scientific Reports.

 Here is my Google Scholar Page, and my CV.